peterfennell/multi-state-SOLVER/README.md

 The rate matrix function F for the dynamics (see [1]) should be specified in the file F_rates.m.
 Example rate functions for different dynamics including the SI and SIS model, the Bass diffusion model, the generalize model of interacting diseases of Sanz et al. [2] and the Ising Glauber model are included.

-For example, to reproduce Fig. 4 (left) in [1], uncomment lines 43-48 of F_rates.m and run the command

-**multi_state_solver(4,'zRegular',4,[0.0625 2],[0.9779 0.01 0.01 0.001],10, scheme)**

-in MATLAB or Octave, where scheme = 'MF' for the MF curve, 'PA' for the PA curve of 'AM' for the AME curve
+## Examples

+Two comprehensive examples are included here; these are ExCooperativeSISmodel.m which reproduces Fig. 4 in [1] and ExFAmodel.m and which reproduces Fig. 4 in [1].
+These examples should make the usage of the multi_state_solver very clear.
+When using these examples please make sure to uncomment the relative rate functions in the F_rates.mat files (this is explained in the example .m files).

+## Notes

-Note the following two important points:
+Note the following three important points:
+ - The pair approximation ("PA") scheme requires non-zero initial conditions.
+The reason for this is a division by zero of the state variables (as seen in Eq.(18) of [1]).
- - By default, an ode solver for stiff system is employed to gaurantee accuracy.
-This may be uneccesary for many dynamics, in which cases ode45 should be used (by replacing "ode2r" with "ode45" in lines 116 (MF), 133 (PA) and/or 155 (AME) of the file multi_state_solver.m)
+ - The default ode solver is used here, ode45.
+For stiff systems, ode2r should be employed to gaurantee accuracy (This can be done by replacing "ode2r" with "ode45" in lines 116 (MF), 133 (PA) and/or 151 (AME) of the file multi_state_solver.m)
  - If alternatice time stamps are required (from the output t_points), specific time stamps can be specified by the tspan argument on line 104 of multi_state_solver.m.
-For example, the commented-out line 105 gives time stamps that are evenly spaces on a logaritmic x-axis.
+For example, the commented-out line 105 gives time stamps that are evenly spaced, while the commented-out line 106 gives time stamps that are evenly spaced on a logaritmic x-axis.

-[1] Fennell, P.G., Gleeson, J.P., "Multistate dynamical processes on networks: analysis through degree-based approximation frameworks.", in preparation
+[1] Fennell, P.G., Gleeson, J.P., "Multistate dynamical processes on networks: Analysis through degree-based approximation frameworks.", 	arXiv:1709.09969

 [2] Sanz et al. "Dynamics of Interacting Diseases",Phys Rev X, 2014